-“And a big thank you to our friend Andri Möll from Rahvaalgatus, who created the brilliant code library js-undersign.
-This code allows users to download signatures in container files (a.k.a bdoc files, for the developers out there), and was a huge help to us in our own code development.”
+“And a big thank you to our friend Andri Möll from Rahvaalgatus, who created the brilliant code library Undersign.js.
+It allows our users to sign their decisions with eIDAS-compatible digital signatures and later download them as shareable ASiC-E containers — a huge help to us in our own code development.”

 If any other countries are feeling inspired to create their own Smart-ID based local government initiative for citizen involvement, or a citizens’ initiative portal for public participation and proposals like Estonia’s Rahvaalgatus platform, then just drop us a line at email@example.com — we’re up for it!